 The Human Rights and Nursing Awards will be presented at the conference on 3rd September 2021 by University of Exeter Vice Chancellor, Professor Lisa Roberts.
-We are inviting nominations for the awards by 30th March 2021.
-Please follow this link for more information.

-Practitioners, researchers, educators, managers and students in the field of health and social care from around the world are invited to attend and participate in this conference to engage in discussion regarding responses to ethical challenges locally and globally
+Practitioners, researchers, educators, managers and students in the field of health and social care from around the world are invited to attend and participate in this conference to engage in discussion regarding responses to ethical challenges locally and globally.

 This conference will be held on 2nd and 3rd September 2021 at The Forum, University of Exeter, England.

 Dr Rueben C. Warren – Tuskegee University, Alabama, USA